So, how did we get here?

 Dan and Erika have travelled the World together since falling in love in 2006.
 After struggling with their weight for most of their lives they started a new ketogenic/LCHF way of eating in 2016 and have since lost over 90kgs (200lbs) as a couple.
 Head to their website and Instagram feed to follow their story.

 Do you have an inspirational story?
-We love sharing amazing stories like Erika and Dan’s to inspire others to make a difference while travelling.
+We love sharing amazing stories like Erika and Dan’s in our Meraki travel posts to inspire others to make a difference while travelling.
 Get in touch to share yours.